Banquet Hall

 The Banquet Hall is also known as the State Dining room.

 Another noteworthy detail of the Banquet Hall lies in the usage of three discreet lights.
 The Head Butler, who stands at the southern end of the table during banquets overseeing the preparations and serving, is the controller of these lights, which are placed high on the teak panels.
 While the blue light indicates the meals to be brought in at the Banquet Hall, green light is used to indicate the start of service and red is used as an indication of clearing the plates after every course.
-It is a meticulous task which is carried out with utmost precision and coordination by the Head Butler of Rashtrapati Bhavan and his efficient team.
+It is a meticulous task which is carried out with utmost precision and coordination by the head butler (small) of Rashtrapati Bhavan and his efficient team.
 The identification of a vegetarian diner from a non-vegetarian one is also done thoughtfully with elegance by placing a small red rose vase in front of the vegetarian diner.